 From Milano Centrale train station, you need to take the subway (Line 2) to get to Sforza Castle.
 There’s also a bus, but the services depart every two hours, so you may not want to use this.
 As there are about 3.5km, you can walk this distance in about 40 minutes.

-The best way to visit Sforza Castle is as part of a walking tour of Milan.
+The best way to visit Sforzesco Castle is as part of a walking tour of Milan.
 Here’s an interesting tour you may want to take a look at.
-It includes Sforza Castle, but also Santa Maria delle Grazie, the church that hosts Leonardo da Vinci’s painting, The Last Supper.
+It includes this castle, as well as Santa Maria delle Grazie, the church that hosts Leonardo da Vinci’s painting, The Last Supper.